 Today, Youth Off The Streets provides a range of wraparound supports for young people.
 These include crisis accommodation and housing services, independent high schools, alcohol and other drugs counselling, youth justice support, life skills and employment programs, cultural support and community engagement, among other services.

 Building a dream

 Father Chris Riley AM has been committed to supporting young people since his teens.
-Prior to establishing Youth Off The Streets in 1991, he worked as a teacher, youth worker, probation officer, residential carer and school principal.
+Prior to establishing Youth Off The Streets, he worked as a teacher, youth worker, probation officer, residential carer and school principal.

 Father Riley has always believed that there is no such thing as a “child born bad”, but instead there are harmful environments, circumstances and families that can negatively impact a young person.